sous-chefs/iis/README.md

 - `host_header` - host header (also known as domains or host names) the site should map to. default is all host headers
 - `bindings` - Advanced options to configure the information required for requests to communicate with a Web site.
 See <http://www.iis.net/configreference/system.applicationhost/sites/site/bindings/binding> for parameter format.
 When binding is used, port protocol and host_header should not be used.
 - `application_pool` - set the application pool of the site
 - `options` - additional options to configure the site.
 Such as `"-logDir"`, `"-limits"`, `"-ftpServer"`, `"-applicationDefaults.preloadEnabled:True"`.
-This can be anything that you would normally add to a appcmd, so if you want to find out the possible values google "appcmd iis site <enter thing you want>".
+This can be anything that you would normally add to a appcmd, so if you want to find out the possible values google `"appcmd iis site <enter thing you want>"`.
 This only runs during `add` since it isn't idempotent.
 - `log_directory` - specifies the logging directory, where the log file and logging-related support files are stored.
 - `log_period` - specifies how often iis creates a new log file
 - `log_truncsize` - specifies the maximum size of the log file (in bytes) after which to create a new log file.